Bussana Vecchia di Sanremo

 • My friend Angelo (Casa degli Archi, make sure to visit) gave me a huge wooden cabinet with lion heads, built for his grandmother in Milan in the early 1900's.
 I've transferred its lower section into a cabinet for the studio bedroom in 2019, and in 2021 I restructured the upper part into a terrace/lounge bank.
 Winter may be too harsh for the antique wood so then we will place it under the pergola.

 • You may have noticed that the government was going for yet another eviction round.
 On July 25, 2019, it was fifity years ago that they started their first round.
-This time, they want to turn our town with spontaneous architecture into a Disney-like attraction and sell the houses that we restored to the highest bidder.
+This time, they wanted to turn our town with spontaneous architecture into a Disney-like attraction and sell the houses that we restored to the highest bidder.
 You can read my response to this ridiculous plan HERE.

-Current (2024) status is that these eviction attempts are on hold.
-The government doesn't have funding for BV and the European funding was awarded to another town nearby (who will likely burn this money on administrative staff within a few years before restorations could take place).
+• The government doesn't have funding for BV and the European funding was awarded to another town nearby (who will likely burn this money on administrative staff within a few years before restorations could take place).

 • Many of us in Bussana Vecchia thought that the destruction of our houses was caused by the 1887 earthquake.
 A major mistake.
 Historian and professor Nilo Calvini researched the town in the 1980's and concluded that a major part was destroyed by the muncipality of Sanremo in the 1950's.
 I collected a large series of early photographs taken between 1887 and the 1960's.
 They clearly show that many of the houses in the lower part of town (the "artistic" part) were still in good shape in the 1930's.